nWODT-Cobalt/uxa/Library/Tools & Techniques/Tools & Techniques.md

 ### Interactive lecturer

-"Magic paper" where figures/tables/prototypes:
+“Magic paper” where figures/tables/prototypes:

 - Are easily embeddable
 - Remain in the viewport as long as needed, while accompanying text can ~scroll as needed
-- "React" in context of the reading
+- “React” in context of the reading
 - Can turn into interactive playgrounds

 E.g: